linkmodo/linkmodo/README.md

-Useful unit converter to convert centimeters to ft and inches.
+Useful unit converter and calculators for everyday application

-Most often used for cycling applications where I need to calculate my height and leg length.
+	Convert cm to ft & in for cycling applications

+	Calculate weekly pay based on hourly wage and hours worked.